AMSAT-NA/PacSatFSKBoard/NOTES.md

 Since C111 is gone, move P8 to under the RF power splitter to reduce the track length and get it out of the way of other stuff.

+Change the diode on the RTC to a BAV116WSQ-7 from Diodes, Inc. which has a reverse leakage current of around 5nA.
+The existing diode (RB521CS30L,315) has about 10uA reverse leakage, the Rohm RB520ASA-30FH it was replaced with due to parts issues has about 1uA.
+At 1uA the discharge time is about 6 minutes.
+Experimentation shows this is a little low, it would go at least 10 minutes.
+This The RTC uses about 70nA when other power is not applied.
+With 75nA, you will have around 4800 minutes of time without power applied before the RTC fails.
+So, add another 47uF capacitor to get the time to 9600 seconds (160 minutes) which should be sufficient.